BackdoorAli/snyk-ctf-event-2026/docs/challenge-notes.md

 ## Documentation-Only Note

 This repository is documentation-only and is not maintained as an active tool.
-This file exists to document an authorized CTF challenge workflow and preserve a professional record of the event.
+This file exists to document an authorised CTF challenge workflow and preserve a professional record of the event.

 ## Related Files